 If you find it difficult keeping to a strict rule about water consumption, you can pay attention to signals from your body.
 When in doubt, an extra glass of water shouldn’t hurt!

 For people who are used to going through their day without drinking adequate amounts of clean water, it might be difficult to imagine the difference a few extra glasses of water can make!

 To make sure that workers get these benefits, employers can have water dispensers at different positions in the workplace.
-Water coolers provide easy access to adequate drinking, and can operate without a power source.
+Water coolers provide easy access to adequate drinking and can operate without a power source.

-Providing water dispensers in the workplace is good a idea for everyone, especially when you consider the many health benefits of drinking clean water in the workplace.
+Providing water dispensers in the workplace is a good idea for everyone, especially when you consider the many health benefits of drinking clean water in the workplace.